Election-Tech-Initiative/electionguard/docs/spec/0.95.0/6_Ballot_Encryption.md

 * One (selected) is encrypted as $(g^R \bmod p, g ⋅ K^R \bmod p)$.

-Note that if multiple encrypted votes $(g^{R_i} \bmod p, g^{V_i} ⋅ K^{R_i} \bmod p)$ are formed, their component-wise product $(g^{\sum_iR_i} \bmod p, g^{\sum_iV_i} ⋅ K^{\sum_iR_i} \bmod p)$ serves as an encryption of $\sum_iV_i –$ which is the tally of those votes.[^19]
+Note that if multiple encrypted votes $(g^{R_i} \bmod p, g^{V_i} ⋅ K^{R_i} \bmod p)$ are formed, their component-wise product $(g^{\sum_iR_i} \bmod p, g^{\sum_iV_i} ⋅ K^{\sum_iR_i} \bmod p)$ serves as an encryption of $\sum_iV_i –$ which is the tally of those votes.[^1]

 A contest in an election consists of a set of options together with a selection limit that indicates the number of selections that are allowed to be made in that contest.
 In most elections, most contests have a selection limit of one.
 However, a larger selection limit (e.g., select up to three) is not uncommon in some elections.
 Approval voting can be achieved by setting the selection limit to the total number of options in a contest.
-Ranked choice voting is not supported in this version of ElectionGuard, but it may be enabled in a future version.[^20]
+Ranked choice voting is not supported in this version of ElectionGuard, but it may be enabled in a future version.[^2]
  Also, write-ins are assumed to be explicitly registered or allowed to be lumped into a single “write-ins” category for the purpose of verifiable tallying.
-Verifiable tallying of free-form write-ins may be best done with a MixNet[^20] design.
+Verifiable tallying of free-form write-ins may be best done with a MixNet[^3] design.

 A legitimate vote in a contest consists of a set of selections with cardinality not exceeding the selection limit of that contest.
 To accommodate legitimate undervotes, the internal representation of a contest is augmented with “placeholder” options equal in number to the selection limit.
 Placeholder options are selected as necessary to force the total number of selections made in a contest to be equal to the selection limit.
 When the selection limit is one, for example, the single placeholder option can be thought of as a “none of the above” option.

-[^19]: The initial decryption actually forms the value $g^{\sum_iV_i}\bmod p$.
-However, since $\sum_iV_i$ is a relatively small value, it can be effectively computed from $g^{\sum_iV_i}\bmod p$ by means of an exhaustive search or similar methods.

-[^20]: Benaloh J., Moran.
-T, Naish L., Ramchen K., and Teague V. Shuffle-Sum: Coercion-Resistant Verifiable Tallying for STV Voting (2009) in Transactions of Information Forensics and Security.

-[^21]: Chaum D. Untraceable Electronic Mail, Return Addresses, and Digital Pseudonyms (1981) Communications of the ACM.

 With larger selection limits, the number of placeholder options selected corresponds to the number of additional options that a voter could have selected in a contest.